bojie-liu/react-native-quickjs/README.md

 # react-native-quickjs

-An lightweight javascript engine for RN.
+A lightweight javascript engine for RN.

 ## Installation